NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmented_system.rst

    considered, but that's a different problem).
 Storing an exponential number of copies (even if those copies are only subsets) gets expensive quickly.

+   - Views allow array-of-structures API, while maintaining structure-of-array innards.

 .. _fs_container:

 Container
-   ``FragmentedSystem`` and the like will be container-based, being a series of fragments, each fragment being a view of a ``ChemicalSystem``.

-   - Views allow array-of-structures API, while maintaining structure-of-array innards.
-Helps address :ref:`fs_performance`.
+   ``FragmentedSystem`` is essentially a set of fragments.
+In terms of C++ concepts this means the ``FragmentedSystem`` class should be container-like.

 .. _fs_generality: